WATCH NOW: Full 30-minute Q&A with Suze Orman and Devin Miller of SecureSave

 “They don't even miss the $25 a paycheck.
 And then a lot of times they come back and say I'll raise it to $30, then $40.”

-With both SecureSave and the proposals before Congress, the focus is on a low barrier to entry.
+With both SecureSave and the new legislation, the focus is on a low barrier to entry.
 Because the hard part, Orman has learned over the decades, is always convincing people to get started.

 “Usually, people have to hit rock bottom before they make a change,” says Orman.